sagemath/sage-archive-2023-02-01/src/doc/en/constructions/algebraic_geometry.rst

        _[2]=x2z

-That was the basis of the Riemann-Roch space, where each pair of fuctions represents the quotient (first function divided by second function).
+That was the basis of the Riemann-Roch space, where each pair of functions represents the quotient (first function divided by second function).
 Each of these basis elements get evaluated at certain points to construct the generator matrix of the code.
 We next construct the points.